MunnaAli007/Three-Tier-app-eks/README.md

 📈 **The journey covered everything from setting up tools to deploying a Three-Tier app, ensuring data persistence, and implementing CI/CD pipelines.**

 ## Getting Started
-To get started with this project, refer to our [comprehensive guide](https://amanpathakdevops.medium.com/advanced-end-to-end-devsecops-kubernetes-three-tier-project-using-aws-eks-argocd-prometheus-fbbfdb956d1a) that walks you through IAM user setup, infrastructure provisioning, CI/CD pipeline configuration, EKS cluster creation, and more.
+Lets get started and walks you through IAM user setup, infrastructure provisioning, CI/CD pipeline configuration, EKS cluster creation, and more.

 ### Step 1: IAM Configuration
 - Create a user `eks-admin` with `AdministratorAccess`.